Working with us

 As an indication of our approach, groups that have worked with us have been comfortable offering the following:

-• An individual funded to set up a charity: £0
+• An individual setting up a charity: £0

-• An individual funded to set up a collective: £0
+• An individual setting up a collective: £0

 • A legal workshop for migrant and refugee community members: £0